Abba Habib

 Abba Habib with his three children, 12-year old Mustapha on the right, Fati who was 9 years old and Kaka who was a year old.

-Abba Muhammed Habib was a Nigerian politician who was general secretary of the Northern People's Congress and later became a regional minister for Trade in the First Republic.

-He was a Shuwa Arab from Dikwa.
-He was a major political figure who represented the province of Northern Cameroons in the Northern Regional Assembly and later led the province to merge with the Northern Region of Nigeria.
+Abba Muhammed Habib was a Nigerian politician who was a founding member and general secretary of the Northern People's Congress and later a regional minister for trade in the First Republic.
+He was a major political figure who represented the province of Northern Cameroons in the Northern Regional Assembly and later led the province to merge with the Northern Region of Nigeria in 1961.

+Habib was a Shuwa Arab born in 1914 in Dikwa.
+He was among the first generation of students educated at Borno Middle School and Katsina College (now Hassan Usman Katsina Polytechnic) from 1928 to 1933.
+He subsequently taught at Maiduguri Middle School, Kaduna College, and Zaria Middle School; in 1948 he left teaching, becoming a Chief Scribe of the Dikwa Native Authority and later district head of Bama.
+In 1950 he became Development Secretary of the Dikwa Division.

+Habib was elected into the Northern House of Assembly in 1951 or 1952 representing the Dikwa North constituency.
+From 1954 to 1959, he was the Minister for Trade and Industry of the region.
+After resigning in 1959, he took up the position of Waziri of Dikwa or Bama; he retired from this position in 1971.